 Becoming a beekeeper

 Please read this article, and what’s below to see how we train new beekeepers.
 Complete the form at the end of the page to express your interest.
-Our 2024 course is filling up but you might get a place if you contact us soon.
+Our 2024 course is fully subscribed but if you’d like to join the waiting list for our next course (starting in March 2025), please read on and complete the form below.

 The details below reflect how we’ve run our training over the last 10 years; however, we might make minor changes to the format.